MyTimeMachine: Personalized Facial Age Transformation: Comparison with SOTA Methods w/o Personalization

-As discussed in Sec.~\ref{sec:compare}, we benchmark our approach against all other pre-trained baselines, including SAM, CUSP, AgeTransGAN, and FADING, as shown in Fig.~\ref{fig:age_baseline}.
+As discussed in Sec.~\ref{sec:compare}, we benchmark our approach against all available open-sourced pre-trained baselines, including SAM, CUSP, AgeTransGAN, and FADING, as shown in Fig.~\ref{fig:age_baseline}.
+We exclude RAGAN~\cite{makhmudkhujaev_re-aging_2021} and PADA~\cite{li_pluralistic_2023} from our comparisons as they are not open-sourced.
 For baseline methods like CUSP and AgeTransGAN, which utilize pre-defined age groups based on FFHQ-Aging~\cite{or-el_lifespan_2020}, we interpolate between these age groups to demonstrate continuous aging, following the approach used by SAM~\cite{alaluf_only_2021}.

+For benchmarking, we primarily focus on identity-preserving performance rather than inversion performance when the target age matches the input age.
+Consequently, reconstruction metrics such as PSNR are not included in our evaluation.